Water & Sewer

-We provide water and sewer service to those living in the Town of Mountain Village and only water service to those living in Ski Ranches and Skyfield subdivisions.
-For the details, visit our water conservation web page.
+We provide water and sewer service to those living in the Town of Mountain Village and only water service to those living in the Ski Ranches and Skyfield subdivisions.

-In providing you with water and sewer service, we follow strict Water and Sewer Rules and Regulations.
+In providing you with water and sewer service, we follow strict water and sewer rules and regulations.
 This policy is in place to administer water and sewer operations and to promote your health, safety, prosperity, security and general welfare.
-The rules and regulations also outline a number of issues of importance such as
+The rules and regulations also outline several issues of importance such as:

 - Use of sewer and water system

 For those in need of water and sewer services, please complete our water and sewer tap application.

 During the irrigation months of June, July, August and September, the water base allowance is 14,000 gallons.
 From January to May and October to December, the single-family base water allowance is 8,000 gallons.
 For water rates, including usage rates above the base allowance, and the flat year-round rate for sewer, refer to our water and sewer rates.

 Water meters are read near the end of each month and your bill is based on that consumption.
 In order to make a payment, review your payment options, which does include online bill pay.
 For billing questions, please email Accounts Receivable Specialist Lindsay Niehaus or call (970) 369-6408.

 It is our constant goal to provide you with safe, dependable drinking water.
 Most of the water used in the town and Ski Ranches and Skyfield subdivisions is produced by 11 wells in and around Mountain Village.
 These wells average about 140 feet in depth, and during times of high demand, two wells in the San Miguel alluvial aquifer are utilized to augment production.
 The Colorado Department of Public Health and Environment conducts a source water assessment for our water supply.
 This report – the 2016 Drinking Water Consumer Confidence Report for 2015 – provides us with the necessary baseline information to:

 - Develop a source water protection plan